Loan Assumption After Divorce

 • A full release of liability for the original mortgagee may be obtained.

-NOTE: If you are going to need to do an equity buy-out of the vacating spouse's ownership equity, you will not be able to access any equity in the loan if seeking a loan assumption.
+Note: If an equity buy-out of the vacating spouse's ownership equity is needed, you cannot access any equity in the loan through a loan assumption.
 You would need to equalize the equity elsewhere on the marital balance sheet.

 Is Your Loan Assumable?

-To find out more about a Legal Transfer Assumption as well as a Qualified Assumption where there is a true release of liability, please watch our recent webinar on Loan Assumptions Incident to Divorce at https://cdlp.divorcelendingassociation.com/divorce-literacy-replay-loan-assumption
+To learn more about Legal Transfer Assumptions and Qualified Assumptions, where there is a true release of liability, watch our recent webinar on Loan Assumptions Incident to Divorce at Loan Assumption Webinar.

-If you are a divorce professional and would like to discuss integrating divorce mortgage planning into your practice, search our directory to find a qualified CDLP® in your area at www.DivorceLendingAssociation.com.
+If you are a divorce professional and would like to discuss integrating divorce mortgage planning into your practice, search our directory to find a qualified CDLP® in your area at Divorce Lending Association.

 Are you a mortgage professional who wants to incorporate divorce mortgage planning into your practice?
-Visit www.GetCDLPCertified.com.
+Visit Get CDLP Certified.

 The background knowledge of each team member brings value, different perspectives, and better solutions.
-So be part of the solution – get CDLP® certified.
+Be part of the solution – get CDLP® certified.

 This is for informational purposes only and not to provide legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are only estimates provided for informational purposes and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.